 - Has almost all the XD tools

 - The app freezes during any medium to rigid task

 - Hogs all of your RAM

 So what makes it so great?
-First off, its vector-based design tool which focuses on screen design.
+First off, it’s a vector-based design tool that focuses on on-screen design.
 Many mobile app designers and developers use Sketch to design epic user interfaces for varying smart devices.
 With Sketch it’s plain sailing.
 It offers a torrent of easy-to-use but powerful tools allowing both beginners and professionals to design at their best.

 Main features are:

 - Grids and guides (let you place and move around the objects)

 - Symbols (to create icons, avatars as well as other design elements)